Paleo Salmon Taco Bowls with Cauliflower Rice

 - Trim excess leaves and large stem off cauliflower crown.

 - Bring a large stockpot of water to a boil, add cauliflower and cover.

-- Place salmon on foil and sprinkle with a little taco seasoning.
-Place slices of meyer lemon over seasoning, and fold foil to make a pouch around salmon.
+- Place salmon on foil and sprinkle with 1/4 tsp of the taco seasoning.
+Place slices of lemon over seasoning, and fold foil to make a pouch around salmon.
 Bake at 350 for 10 minutes- until salmon is cooked through.